 - 4 Other advantages of Suboxone for Opioid Addiction Treatment use include:

 - 5 Disadvantages of Suboxone for Opioid Addiction Treatment

 - 6 Disadvantages of Suboxone for Opioid Addiction Treatment use include:

 What Is Suboxone and How Does It Work?

 Suboxone is the brand name for a prescription drug that is a combination of buprenorphine and naloxone.
 Buprenorphine is a member of the class of drugs called opioid partial agonists, which relieve symptoms of opiate withdrawal.
 Naloxone belongs to the class of drugs called opioid antagonists, which help reverse the effects of opioid drugs.
 Buprenorphine is the primary drug in Suboxone, but when combined with naloxone, it is helpful in treating opioid addiction to drugs like Vicodin, heroin, OxyContin, and hydrocodone.

 Problems with Suboxone Treatment

-In 2002, when Suboxone was first released as a treatment for heroin addiction, it was touted as a far better option than methadone.
+In 2002, when Suboxone was first released as a treatment for heroin addiction recovery treatment, it was touted as a far better option than methadone.
 But it has had its fair share of criticism during the last fifteen years.
 One of the biggest is that it is overprescribed and misused.
 While it is known to have success in treating opioid addiction, there have been well over 3 million Americans with opiate addictions who have been treated using Suboxone, and it comes with a high risk of abuse.